per-wat/University-Notes/Sem-2-2021-22/crypto.md

 **Internal Structure of AES**

 - AES are byte-oriented
-- 128 bits are arranged into 16 bytes of 4x4 matrix
+- 128 bits are arranged into 16 bytes of 4x4 matrix **column wise**
 - Will go through **Byte Substitution**, **Shift rows**, **Mix Column**, **Key Addition**
 - In the last round, Mix Column is **omitted**